-The Felted Zip Jacket is incredibly warm, it has a full zip with side pockets.
-A popular choice with the guys and perfect for keeping the heat in whilst outside in the colder months
+The Felted Zip Jacket is supremely comfortable and warm, a popular choice with the guys and perfect for keeping the heat in whilst outside in the colder months.

 - Possum fibre is hollow, thus gives excellent insulation

 - Model wears size Large